 Our Free Range Hens

 We think our organic, free range hens are beautiful.
 Maybe we’re a little biased because we love them so much.
-Our hens are special breed similar to a Rhode Island Red, known for laying great eggs, but also for being very social creatures.
+Our hens are a special breed similar to a Rhode Island Red, known for laying great eggs, but also for being very social creatures.
 So we make sure that our spacious free range barns give them plenty of room to “meet and greet” each other in contented cackling groups.
 And we follow some of the nation’s most stringent, certifiable standards to ensure they have a safe, clean, and comfortable place to live.

 We raise our hens from day-old chicks in cage-free pullet barns.
-When they reach egg-laying age at about 17 weeks old, we move them to free range laying barns, where there’s access to green pasture, lots of room to strut, roost, and socialize—along with quieter private space to lay their eggs in cozy, red-curtained laying houses.
+When they reach the egg-laying age at about 17 weeks old, we move them to free range laying barns, where there’s access to green pasture, lots of room to strut, roost, and socialize—along with quieter private space to lay their eggs in cozy, red-curtained laying houses.

 A typical free range hen’s day starts with laying an egg in her nest.
 Later, she’ll meet her pals at the feeder for some tasty organic grain and fresh water, or scratch around in small groups.